abapGit/abapGit/docs/collections/_development/api.md

 The following tasks are supported for online repositories only (`lo_repo type ref to zcl_abapgit_repo_online`).

 **Note:** Certain tasks will require authentication (user/password or token).
-In such cases, you will have to provide the login details upfront (see [#1331](https://github.com/abapGit/abapGit/issues/1331) for details):
+In such cases, you will have to provide the login details upfront (see [#1331](https://github.com/abapGit/abapGit/issues/1331) for details), authentication can also be set via user exit or configured in SM59,

 ```abap
 zcl_abapgit_login_manager=>set(